 "We have a number of projects, especially in the food sector, like fish farming and greenhouses," says CEO Tómas Már Sigurðsson.
 "We see great interest and opportunities in hydrogen production, or other power-togas production.
-We are utilizing the CO2 from our plant and have a special focus on algae farming."

-In 2020, the award-winning company became a subsidiary of Reykjavík Energy (OR), as Dr. Edda Sif Pind Aradóttir, CEO of Carbfix, explains.
+We are utilizing the CO_2 from our plant and have a special focus on algae farming." harmful emissions.
+Founded in 2007, Carbfix is also the poster child for successful collaboration between industry and academia, and is open to dialogue with external investors looking to explore potential opportunities.
+In 2020, the award-winning company became a subsidiary of company became a subsidiary of Reykjavík Energy (OR), as Dr. Edda Sif Pind Aradóttir, CEO of Carbfix, explains.
 "The aim of separating Carbfix operations from the core activities of OR are